What is Straight Through Processing?

 The core technical architecture includes:

-• Data validation engines: Automated rules verify transaction completeness, format compliance, and business logic
+• Data validation engines: Automated rules verify transaction completeness, format compliance, and business logic—this is where most implementations fail to account for real-world data quality issues

-• Exception handling mechanisms: Automated processes identify and route failed transactions for manual review
+• Exception handling mechanisms: Automated processes identify and route failed transactions for manual review—design this well or drown in support tickets

 The following table breaks down the STP workflow into sequential steps: